Operation Firewood

-Operation Firewood was a secretive military operation in 1987 by the South African Defence Force (SADF) during the South African Border War.
+Operation Firewood was a 1987 cross-border military operation conducted by the South African Defence Force (SADF) against the armed wing of SWAPO, the People's Liberation Army of Namibia (PLAN), during the later phases of the South African Border War.

 Background

 The PLAN Northern Command base was 35 km north of the town of Techamutete, Angola at a place called Indungo.
 A SADF battle group was formed and consisted of elements of 1 Parachute Battalion, 5 Reconnaissance Regiment, 2 Reconnaissance Regiment and 101 Battalion.
 This battle group would be a mechanised force and consisted of Ratels, Casspirs and Buffels.